varunbiluri/Slot-Finder-/README.md

 6. Viswa Teja Reddy M
 7. Kiran Kumar Reddy

-## Installation

-1. Clone the repository: `git clone https://github.com/varunbiluri/Slot-Finder-.git`
-2. Install the required dependencies: `pip install -r requirements.txt`

 ## Usage

 1. Run the Flask application: `python main.py`
 2. Access the dashboard by opening `http://localhost:5000` in your web browser
 3. Follow the on-screen instructions to customize the parking slot layout using the slot finder tool
+4. Run the main.py file to start the Flask server.
+5. Access the web-based dashboard by visiting `http://localhost:5000` in your web browser.
+6. Follow the instructions provided in the dashboard to add parking slots and monitor the status.

+Please refer to the individual code files for more specific details on each component and their functionalities.

+## Project Dependencies  and Installation

+1. Clone the repository: `git clone https://github.com/varunbiluri/Slot-Finder-.git`
+2. Install the required dependencies: `pip install -r requirements.txt`

+To run the Slot-Finder project, ensure that you have the following dependencies installed:

+- Flask==1.1.4
+- opencv-python==4.5.3.56
+- numpy==1.21.0
+- csv
+- pickle
+- itertools
+- count

 ## Demo

 ## Contributing